cube-js/cube/docs/Schema/cube.md

 });
 ```

-It'll generate the following SQL
+This will generate the following SQL:

 ```sql
 SELECT * FROM orders WHERE date >= '2018-01-01 00:00:00' and date <= '2018-12-31 23:59:59'